bluebillywig/bbnativeplayersdk/ios_documentation/Getting Started/GettingStarted.md

 > **Note**
 > It is strongly recommended to use the **Exact Version** rule as the BlueBillywigNativePlayerKit versions may not exactly follow [Semantic Versioning](https://semver.org/).
 Click [here](https://github.com/bluebillywig/bbnativeplayerkit-cocoapod/releases) for the list of BBNativePlayerKit versions.

+> **Note**
+> When the BlueBillywigNativePlayerKit is required to not have Bluetooth the **Branch** rule must be used with `<latest version>-no-bluetooth` (e.g. `8.7.2-no-bluetooth`).
+Since this is a branch name XCode cannot automatically update to the latest version, so it must be kept up-to-date manually.
+From BlueBillywigNativePlayerKit 8.7 every release will have a branch containing the "no-bluetooth" version.

 In the text box that appears next to the dropdown box enter the version of the BlueBillywigNativePlayerKit to use.
 Click on the dropdown box next to **Add to Project** and select a project.